News Stories

 Going Out with a Bang

-Although the U.S. Mint will no longer produce business-strike cents, it will continue to create numismatic versions of the cent in limited quantities for historical and collector purposes.
+Although the U.S. Mint will no longer produce circulation-strike cents, it will continue to create numismatic versions of the cent in limited quantities for historical and collector purposes.
 Nevertheless, collectors are gearing up for the end of the series.
 According to CoinWeek, the numismatic community can expect renewed demand for:

 • High-grade early Lincoln cents